AryanRai/HowYouSeeMe/README.md

 HowYouSeeMe is a **complete computer vision system** built on ROS2 Humble, providing real-time 3D perception, object detection, segmentation, face recognition, and emotion analysis.
 The system integrates multiple state-of-the-art AI models with Kinect v2 RGB-D sensing and RTABMap SLAM for comprehensive spatial understanding.

+### 🌍 Vision: World State Perception System

+HowYouSeeMe is the **perception foundation** for an intelligent robotics ecosystem that combines:
+- **Computer Vision Models**: YOLO, SAM, Segmentation, VLMs
+- **SLAM & Mapping**: RTABMap for 3D spatial understanding
+- **IMU Fusion**: BlueLily integration for enhanced localization
+- **World State Summarizer**: Unified interface combining all active models
+- **MCP Server**: Model Context Protocol for LLM integration
+- **Visual Memory System**: Persistent object tracking and spatial memory

+The goal is to create a **unified world state** that any LLM can query to understand the robot's environment, remember object locations, and make informed decisions based on real-time perception.

 ## ✨ Key Features

 ### 🤖 **5 AI Models - Unified Pipeline**